mydataglobal/bylaws/README.md

 ## 5.1 Executive Director

-The Board may nominate an Executive director.
+The Board may nominate an Executive Director.
 The authority delegated to the Executive Director will then be defined by the Board.

 ## 5.2 Steering Committee